jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

 (3) See sections 156L(3) and 156M for the maximum penalty of $1 million (and $50,000 per day) for breach of this section.

 ### 69G Obligation to collect and retain information for monitoring purposes
-Telecom and Chorus must each collect and retain information relating to the operation and performance of a sharing arrangement for the purpose of enabling the Commission to monitor compliance with this subpart.
+Spark and Chorus must each collect and retain information relating to the operation and performance of a sharing arrangement for the purpose of enabling the Commission to monitor compliance with this subpart.

 ### 69H Commission's monitoring, investigation, and enforcement powers
-(1) The Commission may, by notice in writing, require Telecom and Chorus to prepare and disclose information consisting of, or about, the following:
+(1) The Commission may, by notice in writing, require Spark and Chorus to prepare and disclose information consisting of, or about, the following:
   (a) the terms, execution, or performance of a sharing arrangement:
   (b) any report, agreement, or other information relating to the sharing arrangement that the Commission considers necessary for the purpose of monitoring compliance with this subpart.
-(2) Telecom and Chorus must prepare and disclose the information required within the period specified in the notice.
+(2) Spark and Chorus must prepare and disclose the information required within the period specified in the notice.
 (3) A notice under this section may require either or both of the following:
   (a) that all or any of the information be audited by a qualified auditor and that the auditor provide a report directly to the Commission on the matters that the Commission specifies as those that must be addressed in that report:
   (b) that all or any of the information be verified by statutory declaration in the form and by the persons required by the Commission.